This post contains affiliate links. Please see our disclosure policy.

 Allow the pie to cool for at least three hours for the filling to set.
 This fruity pie needs to cool at room temperature for about three hours before slicing, otherwise the filling will be loose.

-• Make sure pie crust is cold and firm before adding raspberry filling and topping with crumble.
+• Make sure the pie crust is cold and firm before adding in your raspberry filling.

-• If you aren't a huge fan of straight raspberry pie filling feel free to swap out a cup or two of the fresh raspberries with sliced strawberries, blueberries, blackberries or rhubarb.
+• If you aren’t a huge fan of all raspberry pie filling feel free to swap out a cup or two of the fresh raspberries with sliced strawberries, blueberries, blackberries or rhubarb.

 • Discard any berry juice left over in the bowl of berries after coating in flour, vanilla, and lemon juice.